pvkumar27/vinod-finance-todo/docs/BACKUP_GUIDE.md

 # Backup Strategy Guide

-This document explains how to set up and use the backup strategy for the Finance To-Dos PWA.
+This document explains how to set up and use the backup strategy for the FinTask app.

 ## Setup Instructions